qkost/raiders-of-the-lost-dice/Session Notes/Session 42 - Zunda'i Miir.md

 - "You!
 Mortal touched by the Far Realm.
 By what foolishness do you find yourself in my lair?"
 - Say they can all go down, but Shadowclaw cannot return this way empty-handed
 - Zunda'i-Miir can control chimneys - top opens to sky and bottom is tunnel to the underdark

-- Plagued by dreams.
-Hasn't slumbered in 12 seasons
+#### Monologue

-- "I dream of a void-like entity.
-A creature of rolling, hungry ink and darkness a spreading cloud of lightless destruction. .
-It is endless, black, inky, filled with teeth and malice, laughter and hatred.
-And from the void endless streams of aberrations are begotten.
-One such shares the toothy maw of its master, surrounded by lidless eyes."
+> "My rest is no longer peaceful, for I am plagued by visions that gnaw at the edges of my mind.
+In my dreams, I see a void-like entity—a creature of swirling, voracious ink and darkness, a spreading cloud of lightless destruction.
+It is boundless, an abyss of black, inky malevolence, filled with teeth and malice, laughter and hatred.
+From this void, endless streams of aberrations are begotten, each more twisted than the last.
+Among them, one bears the toothy maw of its master, surrounded by lidless, unblinking eyes—a beholder that has ma
-- "While most before it have foolishly tried to escape my mountain and thus were destroyed, this one is more clever.
-It hides, waits, and slowly works its way through my psionic defenses.
-Biding its time until it believes it can make an escape."
+>
-- The work of a beholder, clever and more insidious than most.
-Something different about this one; sense a influence of madness from the Abyss.
+> While most aberrations that dared to enter my domain met swift destruction in their futile attempts to escape my mountain, this one is different.
+It is cunning, patient, and insidious.
+It hides in the shadows, waiting, probing my psionic defenses for weaknesses.
+It bides its time, confident that it will find a way to slip past my vigilance and into the world beyond."

 ### 4. Secrets and Clues